-.1 change the capacity in which you practise (e.g. if you change from being an employed barrister or a manager or employee of a BSB entity or an authorised (non-BSB) body to a self-employed barrister, or vice versa, or if you commence or cease practice in a dual capacity); or before the expiry of your practising certificate, you must:
+- .1 change the capacity in which you practise (e.g. if you change from being an employed barrister or a manager or employee of a BSB entity or an authorised (non-BSB) body to a self-employed barrister, or vice versa, or if you commence or cease practice in a dual capacity); or - .2 cease to be authorised to conduct litigation, before the expiry of your practising certificate, you must:

-- .a notify the Bar Council (acting by the Bar Standards Board) of such requested amendment to your practising certificate; and - .b submit to the Bar Council (acting by the Bar Standards Board) such further information as the Bar Council (acting by the Bar Standards Board) may reasonably require in order for them to be able to determine whether or not to grant such proposed amendment to your practising certificate; and - .c within 14 days of demand by the Bar Council pay to the Bar Council the amount (if any) by which the annual practising certificate fee which would apply to you in respect of your amended practising certificate exceeds the annual practising certificate fee which you have already paid (or undertaken to pay) to the Bar Council.
-In the event that the revised annual practising certificate fee is less than the amount originally paid to the Bar Council (acting by the Bar Standards Board) or in circumstances where you wish to cease to be authorised to conduct litigation, the Bar Council (acting by the Bar Standards Board) is not under any obligation to refund any part of the annual practising certificate fee or litigation extension fee already paid although it may in its absolute discretion elect to do so in the circumstances contemplated by the Schedule of Practising Certificate Fees issued by the Bar Council from time to time.
+- .a notify the Bar Standards Board of such requested amendment to your practising certificate; and - .b submit to the Bar Standards Board such further information as the Bar Standards Board may reasonably require in order for them to be able to determine whether or not to grant such proposed amendment to your practising certificate; and - .c within 14 days of demand by the Bar Council pay to the Bar Council the amount (if any) by which the annual practising certificate fee which would apply to you in respect of your amended practising certificate exceeds the annual practising certificate fee which you have already paid (or undertaken to pay) to the Bar Council.
+In the event that the revised annual practising certificate fee is less than the amount originally paid to the Bar Council or in circumstances where you wish to cease to be authorised to conduct litigation, the Bar Council is not under any obligation to refund any part of the annual practising certificate fee already paid although it may in its absolute discretion elect to do so in the circumstances contemplated by the Schedule of Practising Certificate Fees issued by the Bar Council from time to time.
+In circumstances where you wish to cease to be authorised to conduct litigation, the Bar Standards Board is not under any obligation to refund any part of the litigation extension fee already paid although it may in its absolute discretion elect to do so.

-The Bar Council (acting by the Bar Standards Board) may amend a practising certificate if it is satisfied that any of the information contained in the relevant application form was inaccurate or incomplete or has changed, but may not amend a practising certificate (except in response to a request from the barrister or a registered European lawyer) without first:
+The Bar Standards Board may amend a practising certificate if it is satisfied that any of the information contained in the relevant application form was inaccurate or incomplete or has changed, but may not amend a practising certificate (except in response to a request from the barrister or a registered European lawyer) without first: